The BEAM for Developers

-Our BEAM course begins with a high-level introduction—not just what the BEAM is, but how to reason about processes, resilience, and system design.
-This isn't just code—it's the mental model top teams use to build systems that last.
+Our BEAM course begins with a high-level introduction to how to reason about processes, resilience, and system design.
+It gives teams a shared mental model for building systems that last.

-This intensive course takes you from BEAM philosophy to expert-level proficiency.
+This intensive course takes you from the BEAM mental model to practical expert-level proficiency.
 Through hands-on exercises and real-world scenarios, you'll master the runtime that powers WhatsApp, Discord, and countless mission-critical systems.

 What You'll Learn